SebKuzminsky/pd-sink-box/README.md

 The plastic parts include standoffs with holes that I drill to size and tap M2.
 This works surprisingly well.

-I think the #4-40 flat head screws i have will work well for mounting the screen but we'll see.
+The screen is mounted with #4-40 flat head screws because they're about the right size and it's what I happened to have on hand, though maybe M2.5 would have been more consistent.

 ## Design